-Liam Robertson’s appearance in the T20 semi-final at Campbelltown means that he has now appeared in at least one finals match in ten successive seasons.
-It was Liam’s 44th appearance in a final (5 in Poidevin-Gray, 6 in Second Grade, 12 in the T20 competition, 12 in the First Grade Limited Overs competition and 9 in the regular First Grade competition).
-He still has some way to go, however, before he catches Tom Kierath, who has played in 52 finals matches (7 in Firsts, 10 in T20, 9 in the First Grade Limited Overs, 22 in Seconds, 2 in Thirds and 2 in Metropolitan Cup).
+Liam Robertson’s appearance in the Limited Overs quarter-final against Penrith was his 48th appearance in a final (5 in Poidevin-Gray, 6 in Second Grade, one in Third Grade, 14 in the T20 competition, 13 in the First Grade Limited Overs competition and 9 in the regular First Grade competition).
+He is almost certain to play his fiftieth final this season, but still has some way to go, however, before he catches Tom Kierath, who has played in 52 finals matches (7 in Firsts, 10 in T20, 9 in the First Grade Limited Overs, 22 in Seconds, 2 in Thirds and 2 in Metropolitan Cup).